HBAR entropy of Infalling Atoms into a GUP-corrected Schwarzschild Black Hole and equivalence principle: GUP-Corrected Schwarzschild Metric

 Quantum gravity theories, including frameworks such as string theory, loop quantum gravity, and non-commutative geometry \cite{Nicolini:2005vd}, universally predict a fundamental minimal length scale typically of the order of the Planck length ($\ell_p$) \cite{Maggiore:1993rv,Garay:1994en}.
 This minimal length emerges naturally as a consequence of quantum fluctuations in the geometry of spacetime at high energies, hinting at a breakdown of standard continuum physics near the Planck regime.
 The GUP is a common phenomenological tool employed to incorporate such quantum-gravitational effects into conventional quantum mechanics, where it modifies the familiar Heisenberg uncertainty relation by introducing additional terms involving higher-order momentum uncertainties.
 Specifically, in a simplified scenario restricted to one spatial dimension and incorporating linear and quadratic contributions in momentum uncertainty, the GUP is expressed as

 where $\beta>0$ is a dimensionless deformation parameter indicative of quantum gravity corrections and the Planck length is given explicitly by $\ell_p=\sqrt{G\hbar/c^3}$.
 In the limit $\beta \rightarrow 0$, the standard Heisenberg uncertainty principle is recovered.
-However, for finite $\beta$ Eq. \eqref{eq:2.1} entails the existence of a non-zero minimal position uncertainty, providing a natural ultraviolet cutoff for quantum theories~~\cite{Kempf:1994su,Ali:2009zq}.
-By choosing units with $\hbar=1$ Eq. \eqref{eq:2.1} can be explicitly solved for $\Delta p$ in terms of $\Delta x$:
+However, for finite $\beta$ Eq. \eqref{eq:2.1} entails the existence of a non-zero minimal position uncertainty, providing a natural ultraviolet cutoff for quantum theories~~\cite{Kempf:1994su,Ali:2009zq,Anacleto:2020lel}.
+Eq. \eqref{eq:2.1} can be explicitly solved for $\Delta p$ in terms of $\Delta x$: